datalad/datalad/CONTRIBUTING.md

 Files organization
 ------------------

-- `bin/` contains the public command line API aiming to have just a single script (`datalad`) which would provide access to all commands defined under `datalad/cmdline`
 - `datalad/` is the main Python module where major development is happening, with major submodules being
     - `cmdline/` contains commands for the command line interface.
 See any of